![]() |

 Current availability:

-Noted independent director/producer/screenwriter/artist/model/actor/musician Vincent Gallo seems to irritate and delight people in approximately equal numbers; notorious for his arrogant and vindictive pronouncements, he's nothing if not a 'character', and maintains several different careers simultaneously.
-What we're interested in here, of course, are his musical endeavours; he's played in bands since his teens in the '70s, including a stint with the not-yet-famous New York artist Jean Michel Basquiat, and while he's actually appeared on very few recordings, he's notorious 'round these parts for including material by both Yes and King Crimson on the soundtrack to his best-known production, Buffalo 66.
+Noted independent director/producer/screenwriter/artist/model/actor/musician Vincent Gallo seems to irritate and delight people in approximately equal numbers; notorious for his arrogant and vindictive pronouncements, he's nothing if not a 'character' and maintains several different careers simultaneously.
+What we're interested in here, of course, are his musical endeavours; he's played in bands since his teens in the '70s, including a stint with the not-yet-famous New York artist Jean Michel Basquiat; while he's actually appeared on very few recordings, he's notorious 'round these parts for including material by both Yes and King Crimson on the soundtrack to his best-known production, Buffalo 66.

 His first non soundtrack-related solo album, 2001's When, released on small-but-trendy UK label Warp, is a vinyl-length CD of windswept, haunted songs and instrumental pieces, ideally suited for films, strangely enough.
 He maintains the album's vibe pretty well for most of its length, but it does all get a bit wearing towards the end of the disc, to be honest; the last track, A Picture Of Her, with its out-of-tune-and-time guitar, is really quite unnecessary, though I'm sure Mr. Gallo would disagree.
-Gallo plays and sings everything on the album, proving himself reasonably competent at most of them, though his drumming leaves something to be desired, and although his tremulous voice may not be to everyone's taste, it actually suits this material perfectly.
+Gallo plays and sings everything on the album, proving himself reasonably competent at most of them, though his drumming leaves something to be desired; although his tremulous voice may not be to everyone's taste, it actually suits this material perfectly.

 Gallo is known as a Mellotron/Chamberlin owner, once boasting of having given a stupidly rare Chamby M4 to his friend Sean Lennon.
 It seems likely that he's using an M300 on this album; every sound used falls within the M300A tape set (there were two slightly different sets, A and B).
 A fractured flute melody opens the ridiculously-titled I Wrote This Song For The Girl Paris Hilton, with low strings (the M300's two violins) on My Beautiful White Dog and clunky vibes on Was.
 I'm assuming (maybe wrongly) it's M300 organ on Honey Bunny, which may or may not be inspired by either his band with Lukas Haas, Bunny, or his other well-known celluloid production, the infamous The Brown Bunny, which apparently caused some consternation at Cannes that year.

 A year later, Gallo released another album on Warp, Recordings of Music for Film.
-Exactly what it says on the tin, this is his original soundtrack work to not only Buffalo 66, but also three early works, If You Feel Froggy, Jump ('79), Downtown '81 (er, '81) and 83's The Way It Is.
+Exactly what it says on the tin, this is his original soundtrack work to not only Buffalo 66, but also several early works, If You Feel Froggy, Jump ('79), Downtown '81 (er, '81) and 83's The Way it is.
 All of them, even the late-'90s work, were recorded on low-tech gear; two-track reel-to-reels, various acoustic instruments and analogue keyboards.
 It seems Gallo has owned at least one Mellotron since the late '70s, although, unlike on When, he hasn't used it/them overmuch on his soundtrack work, to the point where I think that's M300 cellos, possibly treated, on The Way It Is Waltz, but I wouldn't actually swear to it.

 One amusing/disturbing facet of this album is Gallo's sleevenotes.
 Six closely-typed pages of invective, where he manages to say nice things about precisely two people, while dismissing practically the entire female gender at a stroke, not to mention specific unpleasantnesses.
 Vincent Gallo makes interesting films and fascinating soundtracks, but you get the feeling you probably wouldn't want to spend an evening with him in the pub.
 Especially if you're a woman.
-Especially if you don't possess a B cup, as "I like B's", apparently, and he ain't talking Hammond organs.
+Especially if you don't possess a B cup, as "I like B's", apparently and he ain't talking Hammond organs.
 If Gallo isn't a total misanthropist, he's doing a good impression of one, but it has made for some interesting work.
 Hey, since when did 'normal' people make great art?

-Anyway, these albums are very similar, proving that Gallo invented post-rock about 15 years early, and if you like low-fi, blasted weirdness, you'll probably love these.
+Anyway, these albums are very similar, proving that Gallo invented post-rock about fifteen years early, so if you like low-fi, blasted weirdness, you'll probably love these.
 I quite like them myself, as you can see from my ratings above, but I doubt if I'll play them too often.
 They make me want to see his films, though, so they've achieved something.
-When is borderline 'worth it for the 'Tron', but Recordings, unless I'm missing a whole load of odd Mellotron work, is practically devoid of the instrument, despite Gallo's claims that it was used on all of the soundtracks contained within.
+When is borderline 'worth it for the Mellotron', but Recordings, unless I'm missing a whole load of odd Mellotron work, is practically devoid of the instrument, despite Gallo's claims that it was used on all of the soundtracks contained within.

 Unofficial site concentrating on Gallo's music